CristianJhair/php-crud/README.md

 # php-crud
-Add, delete, edit and update tasks
+Create, delete, edit and update tasks and descriptions.